transmia/csv.h/README.md

 ## Limitations

-Due to C being an old stupid language i had to made it so you can only have 1 to 16 fields in a CSV_STRUCT (if you need more you can go and edit it in [csv.h](./csv.h#L613)).
+- Due to C being an old stupid language i had to made it so you can only have 1 to 16 fields in a `CSV_STRUCT` (if you need more you can go and edit it in [csv.h](./csv.h#L613)).

-`csv_parse` and `csv_parse_cstr` require a writable source buffer because the parser null-terminates string fields in-place
+- `csv_parse` and `csv_parse_cstr` require a writable source buffer because the parser null-terminates string fields in-place

+- `CSV_STRUCT` fields need to have the same name as the csv header names (but order doesnt matter!).

 ## Customization